using DelimitedFiles, CSV, DataFrames

 river = CSV.read("units/unit_01/data/river_source.csv", DataFrame)Unit 1: Introduction

 This unit is motivation, not curriculum.
-We solve a real-looking coastal-oceanography problem end-to-end on day one so that everything that follows has a destination: the PDE theory in Unit 6, the deep-learning toolkit in Unit 2, the SciML stack in Units 3–4, the PINN machinery in Units 5 and 7, and the AIMS thermistor-chain capstone in Units 8–10.
+We solve a real-looking coastal-oceanography problem end-to-end up front so that everything that follows has a destination: the PDE theory in Unit 6, the deep-learning toolkit in Unit 2, the SciML stack in Units 3–4, the PINN machinery in Units 5 and 7, and the AIMS thermistor-chain capstone in Units 8–10.
 You are not expected to write or understand this code yet — the goal is to watch the workflow and build a mental picture of where the course lands.

 This unit opens the course with a concrete, hands-on problem — a Brisbane River surge propagating into Moreton Bay — that threads together every theme you will revisit over the next nine units: PDEs, Julia, computation, real measurements, the inverse problem, ocean / water modelling, and PINNs.
 Then it previews the larger AIMS capstone in §1.3.